sinahab/BinaryTreeVisualizer/README.md

 BinaryTreeVisualizer
 ====================

+# To run in a browser:
+Open the html `html/binary_tree.html` file in a browser.

+# What it is:

 **BinaryTreeVisualizer** consists of a Java implementation to create **Binary Search Trees** and some Javascript code to render these trees in a web page.
 This API is most useful for applications which have a Javascript capable web-component, with the Java code in the back-end to construct the binary trees, created by user input for instance.
 I used this API in my final year project (jSCAPE) to provide a visual aid to help students answer exercises on binary search trees.